 DIY Folding Workbench

-This collapsible workbench is perfect for DIYers with a small workshop, shed, garage, or even those DIYers without a dedicated workshop.
+This folding workbench is perfect for DIYers with a small workshop, shed, garage, or even those DIYers without a dedicated workshop.
 The foldable space-saving design makes it easy to set up when you’re ready to work and fold down when you’re done.
 It’s collapsible, so we can move it from the shop to the yard, or to a buddy’s house to help with a project.
 It’s easy to make with just a few tools like a miter saw, circular saw, pocket hole jig, and these step-by-step plans.

 Originally published March 16, 2016 updated August 13, 2019